 Background: Previous profession: Owned a Historic Race Car Restoration Shop, prior to that I was an owner and driver of an auto racing team, Metro Racing Systems, Inc., in the Indy Racing League and in other Pro Racing Series.
 Currently an instructor in the martial arts at Ahn’s Martial Art’s.
 I specifically teach Hap Ki Do, Tae Kwon Do, Kum Ye Do (Korean Sword Art) and UMBS (Universal Method of Body System).

-Degrees: Masters Level in Hap Ki Do, Tae Kwon Do and Kum Ye Do, Certified Mechanical Draftsman
+Education: Masters Level in Hap Ki Do, Tae Kwon Do and Kum Ye Do, Certified Mechanical Draftsman

 What inspired you to join the CRMS Board of Trustees?
 CRMS has always been a part of me.
 As asked by one of the questionnaires sent out, “How would I describe CRMS in one word?”
 Indelible is what I chose.
 Quite honestly, when I was a student there I did not contribute as much as I could have or should have.
 In growing up, experiencing the world, and seeing what impact the school really had on me definitely gave me the desire to give back in whatever way I could.
 Jeff Leahy approached me a few years ago about the possibility and I was quite honored he had asked, but I was highly involved in other groups.
 I told him to check back with me and the timing was right.